logo

 What is the difference between DAX measures and calculated columns?

-How to create a DAX measure in Power BI?
+How do I create a DAX measure in Power BI?

 How to create a new DAX measure in Power BI Desktop

-How to calculate percentage in Power BI with DAX?
+How do I calculate a percentage in Power BI with DAX?

-For this, you can use DIVIDE –provide the first column as numerator and the second column as denominator, and the division between will be returned as a decimal (e.g. 150 / 200 = 0.75).
-In the top ribbon, set the format to Percentage, and 0.75 will be converted to 75%.
+Use DIVIDE: provide the first value as numerator and the second as denominator.
+The result is a decimal (e.g. 150 / 200 = 0.75).
+In the Format section of the top ribbon, set the format to Percentage and 0.75 becomes 75%.
+Always use DIVIDE instead of the "/" operator to avoid divide-by-zero errors.

 envelope icon